ubco-W2022T2-data301/project-group-group38/Dataset Description.md

 Similar to Coleton, I am interested in Hawaii as a vacation destination and plan on being a frequent traveler to the island.
 I am interested in what makes a good Airbnb versus a bad one, and to be able to create a dataset that can help me point my vacation planning in the right direction.
 A bunch of people I know also love to travel to Hawaii, so having an Airbnb guide on the best places to stay in the best locations and for the right reasons would be awesome to have as a tool in the future.

+**Person 3: Drake Snitynsky**

+My research will assess if when traveling to Hawaii is it better value to stay at a hotel or book a private Airbnb?
+When my family goes for a vacation we have always stayed at a hotel resort.
+When we decide to go on our next holiday I am curious to try the Airbnb experience.
+I've noticed the uphill trend in booking a private vacation getaway rather than the typical hotel.
+I am going to compare costs per night to see which is better value.